 At ASPHN, there’s always something going on!
-Stay connected on all the latest happenings and don’t miss a single opportunity by visiting our home page often.
+Stay connected on all the latest happenings and don’t miss a single opportunity by visiting our home page for updates.

 At ASPHN, we strengthen nutrition policy, programs and environments for all people through the development of public health nutrition leaders and the collective action of our members nationwide.
 To accomplish our mission, we provide state and national leadership on food and nutrition policy, programs and services to our membership.
 Your active participation in ASPHN can keep you and your state on the cutting edge.
 Stay abreast of emerging public health nutrition issues and strategies; form new connections and partnerships with others professionals; influence important public policy and strengthen your leadership skills with ASPHN.